 Ah, life in the military is very rarely boring.
-You get to travel to some exotic—well, different—places and meet some of the most interesting types of people.
+You get to travel to some exotic — well, different — places and meet some of the most interesting types of people.
 But one time-honored tradition was celebrating the 4th of July, our Independence Day, while deployed outside of the United States.
 For me, there are several memorable ones that come to mind.

-One was leaving Ft.
+On one 4th of July, we were leaving Ft.
 Bragg at about 0230 on July 4th with the temperature already pushing 100 degrees at Pope Air Force Base, and then arriving in Asuncion, Paraguay with the temperature in the high thirties.
 Asuncion, farther from the equator than New York City, had one of their coldest winters on record that year.

 “Juan Wayne is a baaad muthfuqa,” one Honduran soldier said with a mastery of English that only a Bostonian could love.

-This particular year, we had quite the day planned.
+That particular year, we had quite the day planned.
 We had an early mandatory appearance at the American ambassador’s residence where he had some high-level Colombian politicians visiting for a quick “mandatory fun” party, complete with a Colombian military band that played a spirited, yet slightly off-key, rendition of the “Star-Spangled Banner.”

-The SOUTHCOM boss was a four-star general and was stationed in Panama, but for the Special Forces guys, he may as well have been on the dark side of the moon.
+The SOUTHCOM boss was a four-star general stationed in Panama, but for the Special Forces guys, he may as well have been on the dark side of the moon.
 We never saw any of those people during our deployments, but that was about to change.
 The general had instituted an infamous no-alcohol policy to all deployed troops operating within SOUTHCOM’s area of operations.

 Instead of showing up at noon at the ambassador’s residence, the general wanted all of us there at 1030.
 Several State Department and Colombian politicians were there, along with several higher-ranking officers from the Colombian military.
 That crowd was imbibing at the well-stocked bar, but the general’s staff, nearly to a man, was drinking Diet Coke.
 I imagine that was by his request.